Salt Substitute and Lisinopril: Can You Take Them Together?

 Why is this important?

-This combination is one of the more common preventable causes of dangerous hyperkalemia in ACE inhibitor users.
-The risk is highest in older adults and in people with even mildly reduced kidney function.
+This is one of the more avoidable causes of dangerous hyperkalemia in people on ACE inhibitors, and it has been documented in the medical literature as potentially life-threatening.
+The risk is highest in older adults and in anyone with reduced kidney function, where even a modest extra potassium load can tip the balance.

 What should you do?